akafounis/Algo-Trading-Bot/index.md

 Marked with GREEN are the BUY-IN Points that the Bot bought stocks and with RED are marked the SELL Points that the Bot sold its owned stocks.

 The result of this mock-trading version was an 12% increase of the original budget.

-This is an ongoing project and this is NOT the final version.

-Algorithmic Trading Project